solid-contrib/solid-tutorial-angular/chapter3.md

 # Summary

 In this tutorial we showed how to embed video in a page.
 Some more advanced UI techniques such as sidebar, menu and dialog boxes were covered.
 We also showed how to make your app sematnically rich using maifests, DOAP and auto discovery.
+In the next tutorial we will show how to create realtime updates using websockets.

 ## See Also